marianbasti/Blender_StyleGAN2-ada_addon/README.md

 # TODO
 • Set/animate multiple weights at a time.

-• Fix absolute path on line 27.
+• Fix absolute path on line 27 and 96

 • Render the native way instead of dedicated render button.